 Build an effective triggered email framework.

-Setting the conditions for the triggered email might seem easy, but it can quickly become confusing if you don't plan ahead.
+Setting the conditions for when to send triggered emails might seem easy, but it can quickly become confusing if you don't plan ahead.

 The best way to design your triggered campaign is to use flowcharts to visualize the process.
 It's easier to digest the information and understand how different scenarios can fire different messages.

 This email workflow visualization below is an exceptional example of a triggered email flow chart.
-This great chart breaks down the campaigns into 4 weeks.
+This trigger email chart breaks down the campaigns into 4 weeks.
 You can quickly scan it and see what actions trigger specific emails.

 Depending on how the recipient has engaged or not engaged with your email, you can schedule your next emails.